F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 **Usecase1: Routes in different namespace**

-1) Create route in tenant1 namespace
+1) Create a route in the tenant1 namespace:
 ```
 apiVersion: route.openshift.io/v1
 kind: Route